 Can the frequency setpoint be adjusted?

-There are 7 frequency setpoints available for 50Hz systems, and 7 setpoints for 60Hz systems.
+There are 7 frequency setpoints available for 50Hz systems.
 These can be set during installation, using dip switches inside the Amber Switch case.

 Is the frequency setpoint accurate?